Scalar probes on wormholes in Lovelock theories with unique vacuum: Conclusions

-We have also included a non-minimal coupling between the scalar probe and the scalar curvature, which allows, for some particular values, to connect two fully resonant, equispaced spectra.
-It is worth to mention here also that fully resonant, equispaced spectra play a central role in the turbulent energy transfer that leads to non-perturbative AdS instability, see e.g. \cite{Turbulent1}-\cite{Turbulent6}.
-This interesting phenomenology has also been observed in other non-linear models as gravitating scalars on a spherical cavity in 3+1 \cite{Maliborski:2012gx}, on systems governed by the Gross-Pitaevskii equation \cite{Biasi:2018iiu}, on conformal dynamics on the Einstein Universe \cite{Bizon:2016uyg} and on vortex precession in Bose-Einstein condensates \cite{Biasi:2017pdp}.
+We have also included a nonminimal coupling between the scalar probe and the scalar curvature, which allows, for some particular values, to connect two fully resonant, equispaced spectra.
+It is worth to mention here also that fully resonant, equispaced spectra play a central role in the turbulent energy transfer that leads to nonperturbative AdS instability, see, e.g., \cite{Turbulent1,Dias:2011ss,Turbulent3,Craps:2014vaa,Craps:2014jwa,Turbulent6}.
+This interesting phenomenology has also been observed in other nonlinear models as gravitating scalars on a spherical cavity in 3+1 \cite{Maliborski:2012gx}, on systems governed by the Gross-Pitaevskii equation \cite{Biasi:2018iiu}, on conformal dynamics on the Einstein Universe \cite{Bizon:2016uyg} and on vortex precession in Bose-Einstein condensates \cite{Biasi:2017pdp}.

+Finally, we have also introduced a new family of wormhole geometries, that are obtained from the first set via a double Wick rotation.
+The propagation of a test particle on this new geometry, unveils a region where no geodesic, circular orbit exist, and the spectrum of a scalar field probe can also be obtained from the one on the seed geometries by a suitable Wick rotation in frequency/momentum domain.

 It would be interesting to explore the sector with negative squared masses.
-Since there is an asymptotically locally AdS asymptotic behavior, it is natural to expect the existence of an effective Breitenlohner-Freedman bound that may depend on $\rho_0$ and that would have to be obtained numerically.
+Since there is an asymptotically locally AdS asymptotic behavior, it is natural to expect the existence of an effective Breitenlohner-Freedman bound that may depend on $\rho_{0}$ and that would have to be obtained numerically.
 We expect to report on this problem in the future.